 You may remember my trip to the cocoa plantations in Tanzania a year or so ago, well, my other half, Mr Chocolate was sourcing cocoa beans at the time.
 It was an eye-opening experience seeing cocoa trees for the first time (bizarre considering how chocolate is such a normal part of our lives – almost like drinking milk daily but never having seen a cow) but what really struck me was how much the cocoa farmers are exploited by huge companies.
 When one of the farmers asked me what we do with the cocoa beans, I was floored; in the remote area they grow cocoa in, you cannot buy a single chocolate bar – it’s too expensive for the 1 dollar (R13) these farmers live off each day.
 Mr Chocolate was equally disturbed by the fact that as chocolate-lovers, it comes at a premium price for us when these farmers clearly aren’t being paid what they deserve – this is because all the middlemen add their own profits along the way, for essentially doing nothing.
 This is how AFRIKOA and South Africa’s first direct-trade bean-to-bar chocolate was born; with the simple idea of a chocolate-maker buying cocoa beans straight from the cocoa farmer.
 This way, the farmers get 250% more for their cocoa beans than they normally would, Mr Chocolate gets fresh cocoa beans that haven’t been sitting in a warehouse for months on end and we get to enjoy chocolate knowing that our pleasure doesn’t come at the expense of anyone else.
 It’s a win-win.

 While there are 4 different types of AFRIKOA chocolate; a 27% milk, 70% dark and an 80% sugar free, I’ve used the 55% semi sweet dark chocolate in my favourite chocolate cake recipe.
 It’s fruity got loads of toasted hazelnut flavours and really easy to bake with.
-This cake has enough chocolate to get you through Easter; in the sponge, buttercream and drip!
-And the cocoa nib crunch adds an amazing textural surprise – a real showstopper for the Easter weekend!
-If you want to get your hands on some free chocolate (who doesn’t) I’m giving away a fabulous AFRIKOA Easter Chocolate box (with 1.4kg of chocolate in it) over on my Facebook page so head over to enter.
-Happy Easter!
+This cake is definitely not short on chocolate; it has it in the sponge, buttercream and drip!
+And the cocoa nib crunch adds an amazing textural surprise – a real showstopper!

 Dark Chocolate Cocoa Crunch Cake